wfraher/projectx-api-wrapper/README.md

 # ProjectX API Python Wrapper

-A comprehensive Python wrapper for the ProjectX Gateway API that provides a simple and intuitive interface for interacting with the ProjectX trading platform.
+TopStepX/ProjectX has a new API and it's time we use it!
+This is a comprehensive Python wrapper for the ProjectX Gateway API that provides a simple and intuitive interface for interacting with the ProjectX trading platform.
 This wrapper handles authentication, session management, and provides methods for all major trading operations.

 ## Features